 Stripey swallowed a sneeze and spat it out his eye in the shape of coal cloud and hovered it over the head of Barbie.
 He gently sipped at the brief half-baked but blissful respite, on the old paint-chipped shelf that once cradled the stories that would read themselves to her before sleep.
 It was his only distance from the daily tethering to her hip and juvenile whims.

-When twilight hit, Threadbare would dream a secret hem, just beyond the backyard hedge that would sew him into a new life quilt; each patch an adventure dashed with different magical hats and colourful characters.
+When twilight hit, Stripey would dream a secret dream, just beyond the backyard hedge that would sew him into a new life quilt; each patch an adventure dashed with different magical hats and colourful characters.
 He would pass through these patches, into greenest fields, fresher than the crispest winter morning kisses.

 Without warning, those kisses turned icepicks on his threaded lips.
 Stripey’s remaining wonky eye was seized by the frost of bottomless spent days, dragged along gravel grounds by ungrateful brats with snot painted palms and cheese grating chuckles.
 His lumpy stuffing neck cocked to the side, while floppy bear arms slackened into long, attached furry scarves.